apivideo/api.video-swift-client/docs/LiveStreamsAPI.md

 import ApiVideoClient

-let liveStreamId = "liveStreamId_example" // String | The unique ID for the live stream you want to upload. let file = URL(string: "https://example.com")! // URL | The .jpg image to be added as a thumbnail.
+let liveStreamId = "liveStreamId_example" // String | The unique ID for the live stream you want to upload. let file = URL(string: "https://example.com")! // URL | The image to be added as a thumbnail.
+The mime type should be image/jpeg, image/png or image/webp.
+The max allowed size is 8 MiB.

 // Upload a thumbnail LiveStreamsAPI.uploadThumbnail(liveStreamId: liveStreamId, file: file) { (response, error) in